- General Best Practices

 - Product Best Practices

 “Finalsite is expensive!”
 Boy, when we hear that, it really drives us crazy.
-We certainly consider ourselves the premium provider in the market, and we believe we are appropriately priced for the value we provide.
-But many who say that often aren’t aware of our theme designs and entry-level software packages that have become a big part of the Finalsite offering.
+We certainly consider ourselves the premium provider in the market, and we know that when schools dig in, they understand why.
+But many who say that often also aren’t aware of our theme designs and entry-level software packages that have become a big part of the Finalsite offering.

-Theme website designs continue to provide a smart and affordable option for schools looking to create a beautiful website and partner with Finalsite; in fact, we launched 11 theme design websites this November alone.
+Theme website designs continue to provide a smart and affordable option for schools looking to create a beautiful website and partner with Finalsite; in fact, we launched 15+ theme design websites in October alone!

 Theme designs are perfect for schools working on either a tight budget or timeline (or both!).
 You can create and launch a brand-new theme design website in as little as 60 days, or shorter if we plan accordingly with you in advance of kicking the project off.

 Going with a theme design doesn’t mean your school loses out in quality or choice, either.
-While the choice to create a completely custom website is always available, our award-winning designers have created a library of more than 30 themes at your disposal, regularly adding and removing themes to keep the library fresh..
+While the decision to create a completely custom website is always available, our award-winning designers have created a library of more than 20 themes at your disposal, regularly adding and removing themes to keep the library fresh.
 And best of all, theme designs still allow for a great deal of flexibility when it comes to aesthetics and user-interactivity.